 You can add your own tags to a story or add existing tags.
 Each tag consists of a tag name and an optional description.

-The optional description, which might be your own words or a website link is visible when a user clicks on a tag attached to the story.
+The optional description, which might be your own words or a website link is visible when a tag is clicked on:

 Tags are useful for a number of reasons: